-The Provost’s Office and University Mission & Ministry welcome grant applications from faculty and administrators for research projects in Formative Education.
+The Provost’s Office and University Mission & Ministry welcome grant applications from faculty for research projects in Formative Education.
 Strategic Direction II in Ever to Excel: Advancing Boston College’s Mission aims to “enhance the University’s commitment to formation among students, faculty, and staff to further Boston College’s mission and strengthen its institutional culture.”
 The Jesuit educational tradition has emphasized formation for nearly 500 years, and formative education today is a central dimension of Boston College in and out of the classroom.
 Research on formative practices and programs will help advance our efforts.
-The University will fund projects that do research on formative education at Boston College, that evaluate programs, and that bring together theory and practice.
+The University will support fundamental research on formative education as well as work that evaluates programs and/or that brings together theory and practice.
 While most successful proposals will focus on Boston College students, faculty and staff, research may also extend to K-12 education more broadly, as well as research with University alumni in hopes of measuring impact that may not be evident until some years later.

 While the goals and outcomes of any given project will vary, each project should produce a scholarly contribution to the knowledge in a relevant field.
 As the University continues our conversations about formative education, such studies, outcomes and potential recommendations will make important contributions.